-The diagram below shows how ANALYZE ..
-COMPUTE STATISTICS statements are triggered in QDS (In Hive Tier case):
+The diagram below shows how to ANALYZE COMPUTE STATISTICS statements are triggered in QDS (In Hive Tier case):

 - A user issues a Hive or Spark command.

-- If this command is an DML or DDL statement, the metastore is updated.
+- If this command is a DML or DDL statement, the metastore is updated.

 - A custom MetastoreEventListener is triggered.

-- The triggers calls back to the QDS Control plane and launches an ANALYZE command for the target table of the DML statement.
-Internally, the ANALYZE query will be executed like any other Hive command on the cluster on which user issued the original command.
+- The triggers call back to the QDS Control plane and launch an ANALYZE command for the target table of the DML statement.
+Internally, the ANALYZE query will be executed like any other Hive command on the cluster on which the user issued the original command.

 Throttling & Batching

-- Global limit: Controls concurrency across QDS control plane
+- Global limit: Controls concurrency across the QDS control plane

 - Account limit: Controls concurrency within each QDS account